kul-arun/orbital-evolution-of-extreme-mass-ratio-binaries-in-axisymmetric-and-stationary-spacetimes/README.md

 ```
 pip install -r requirements.txt
 ```
 ## Output

-The 3D plot of the orbital evolution will be saved in the `output` directory as an `HTML` file
+The 3D plot of the orbital evolution will be saved in the `output` directory as an `HTML` file.

 ## Examples